preal01/procedural-videogame/README.md

 # procedural-videogame
 This a project done while at Enseirb.<br/>
 The project aimed at unsing different procedural method in a game.<br/>
-Mac version too large to be available here
+Mac version too large to be available here<br/>
+To launch in unity import asset and launch scene "Main"<br/>
 Video:<br/>
 https://youtu.be/PszQhWrNBH0<br/>